Mortgage Lending Fraud Detection: How Can Automation Help?

 With gains in productivity and reliable lending decisions, mortgage lending fraud detection software also makes it easier for lenders to quickly grow their businesses, serving more applicants in less time.

-The Ocrolus automated solution recognizes suspicious documents by identifying potentially incomplete data, missing pages, invalid information, and abnormal edit history, using algorithms that have been trained on more than 100 million pages of documents derived from thousands of financial institutions.
+The Ocrolus complete automated fraud detection solution recognizes suspicious documents by identifying potentially incomplete data, missing pages, invalid information, and abnormal edit history, using algorithms that have been trained on more than 100 million pages of documents derived from thousands of financial institutions.

 To help combat file tampering, Ocrolus launched Detect.
 Detect is an automated part of Ocrolus’ solution and will provide signals and visualizations of file tampering via the API and Dashboard.
 Best of all, it’s built into Ocrolus and easy to start using, just reach out to your account manager or Support today.